russellcayless/Entra/rcd.md

 **Background:**

-An accountancy firm wishes to reduce exposure to platforms which it does not use within the organisation.
+An accountancy firm wishes to ensure users are only accessing their data on devices that meet the organisations compliant security baseline.

 ---